KaceCottam/tqdb/README.md

-# Rust Small Database (RSDB)
+# Tiny Query Database (TQDB)

-RSDB is a small library for creating a query-able database that is encoded with json.
+TQDB is a small library for creating a query-able database that is encoded with json.

 The library is well tested (~96.30% coverage according to [cargo-tarpaulin](https://crates.io/crates/cargo-tarpaulin)) and simple to use with the help of macros.